janzd/CRNN/README.md

 You can resume training by setting `--resume_training` to True and defining the path to the model you want to resume training, `--load_model_path`.

-A model trained on Synth90k will be available soon.
+A pretrained model is available [here](https://drive.google.com/file/d/1hmtbUQC5HuLb1KOMozNwCKFoAPa56rtx/view?usp=sharing).

 ### Evaluation